NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Clone a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously create a new data volume that is an exact copy of an existing volume as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to near-instantaneously create a new data volume that is an exact copy of an existing volume as part of any Python program or workflow.
 This functionality utilizes NetApp FlexClone technology.
 This means that any clones created will be extremely storage-space-efficient.
 Aside from metadata, a clone will not consume additional storage space until its contents starts to deviate from the source volume.

 ##### Function Definition